 Powdered Activated Carbon is normally added early in the treatment process and is subsequently removed either by sedimentation or by the filter beds during backwashing.
 The PAC application point should allow for (1) an adequate contact time between the PAC and organics, and (2) avoid coating PAC particles with other water treatment plant chemicals.
 A minimum contact time of about 15 minutes is required for most taste and odour compounds; however, significantly longer contact times may be required for Methyl-Iso-Borneol (MIB) and Geosmin removal.

 Powdered Activated Carbon dosages can range between 1 to 100 mg/L depending on the type and concentrations of organic compounds present.
 Dosages of 1 to 20 mg/L are typical for nominal taste and odour control.
-Application of PAC generates additional sludge which is not able to be regenerated as is spent GAC.
-PAC sludge will contain elevated concentrations of the contaminants removed and must be disposed in accordance with State and federal laws; however, it is not likely to be classified as a hazardous waste.
+Application of Powdered Activated Carbon generates additional sludge which is not able to be regenerated as is spent GAC.
+Powdered Activated Carbon sludge will contain elevated concentrations of the contaminants removed and must be disposed in accordance with State and federal laws; however, it is not likely to be classified as a hazardous waste.